treadyaparna/treadyaparna/README.md

 **`Senior Software Engineer`**

-With 14 years of software development experience, I excel as a Senior Software Engineer, bringing expertise in leading teams and mentoring interns.
-I've led teams of 6-7 members for 2 years, driving successful project outcomes.
-As a mentor, I've guided a few interns and junior developers, fostering their growth and development.
-I hold a Bachelor of Technology in Computer Science and Engineering, earned in 2008, providing a solid foundation for my career.
-Dedicated, adaptable, and results-oriented, I consistently deliver high-quality solutions while contributing to team success.
+With 14 years of experience in software development, I've specialized in backend technologies such as PHP, Node.js, and Java, as well as frontend frameworks like React and Angular.
+I thrive on building distributed systems, crafting microservices, and leveraging platforms like IBM Cloud and AWS Cloud.
+Passionate about system design, I've led successful projects by guiding teams with dedication and adaptability.
+I take pride in mentoring interns and junior developers, helping them grow in their roles.
+My commitment is to deliver high-quality solutions and consistently contribute to the success of the team.

 🔗 [linkedin.com/aparnasaha](https://www.linkedin.com/in/aparnasaha/)